 On the opposite end of the scale, low blood pressure is a reading of less than 90/60 mm Hg.
 Unlike high blood pressure, hypotension on its own is not cause for concern, according to Jonathan Whiteson, MD, director of rehabilitation medicine at NYU Langone Medical Center in New York City.

 It's only when you're experiencing symptoms related to hypotension — such as dizziness, nausea, feeling lightheaded, fatigue or disconnected and confused — that it should be checked out, Dr. Whiteson says.
 Because your heart is working differently, and often harder, when you exercise, that's when symptoms like these might crop up, he says.

 Low Blood Pressure Causes

-If you are dehydrated it means that your body is losing more water then you are consuming and it can cause not only low blood pressure but nausea, weakness, dizziness, fatigue, fever, vomiting and severe diarrhea.
-If you have hypotension and plan to work out, make sure you hydrate properly.
+If you have hypotension and plan to work out, make sure you hydrate properly, Dr. Trentacosta says.
 If you are participating in vigorous exercise, you may need to drink a sports drink that contains electrolytes as well.
 Each person's need for water is different, so your doctor can recommend the proper fluid intake based on your personal health.

-If your low blood pressure stems from a heart condition, diabetes or other serious condition, your doctor will set exercise limits.
-Once you are cleared to work out, take time to properly warm up and cool down so that your heart rate slowly climbs and lowers.
-Increase the intensity level of your exercise gradually and slow down if you notice symptoms such as weakness, unusual fatigue, an irregular pulse, confusion or dizziness.
-After your workout, stretch while standing or sitting down versus lying down.
+If your low blood pressure stems from a heart condition, diabetes or other serious condition, your doctor will set exercise limits, Dr. Whiteson says.
+Once you're cleared to work out, take time to properly warm up and cool down so that your heart rate slowly climbs and lowers, he says.